department-of-veterans-affairs/vets-api-clients/Alpha-Path-to-Production.md

 Sample code and documentation is available at [https://github.com/department-of-veterans-affairs/vets-api-clients](https://github.com/department-of-veterans-affairs/vets-api-clients).

+## Development API Access
+During the alpha phase of this project, if you want access to a development API token, email Alex.Yale-Loehr@va.gov.
+We will be creating a self service capability for developer tokens in the near future.

 ## Production API Access
 During the alpha phase of this project, once you have successfully integrated with the API and are ready to go live, you can request access to a production token by emailing Alex.Yale-Loehr@va.gov, providing the information detailed below.